nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 WatchNext will track their progress for the different shows they watch, and upcoming shows that they intend to watch.In addition, it provides a tracker to limit users' weekly watch time to help users better manage their time.

-For students, **WatchNext** is serves the same purpose for lectures and webcasts.
+For students, **WatchNext** serves the same purpose for lectures and webcasts.

 **WatchNext** is optimized for users who prefer to work with the Command Line Interface (CLI).